-- (a) A Water Quality Impact Assessment shall be required for any proposed land disturbance, development, or redevelopment within an RPA that is not exempt pursuant to Article 5 of this Chapter or for which an exception waiving this criteria is not approved pursuant to Article 6 of this Chapter. - (b) Allowable Development: Development is allowed within RPAs if it is water-dependent.
-New or expanded water-dependent activities shall comply with the following: - (1) Such activities shall not conflict with the Comprehensive Plan; - (2) Such activities shall comply with the performance criteria set forth in this Article; - (3) Any non-water dependent component shall be located outside of the RPA; and - (4) Access shall be provided with the minimum disturbance necessary, and where practicable, a single point of access shall be provided. - (c) Redevelopment, outside of IDAs, is allowed within RPAs only if there is no increase in the amount of impervious area within the RPA and no further encroachment within the RPA and shall conform to all applicable erosion and sediment control and stormwater management criteria in Chapters 104 and 124 of the County Code as well as all applicable stormwater management requirements of Commonwealth of Virginia and federal agencies. - (d) Buffer area requirements: To minimize the adverse effects of human activities on the other components of the RPA, state waters, and aquatic life, a buffer area that is effective in retarding runoff, preventing erosion, and filtering nonpoint source pollution from runoff shall be retained, if present, and established where it does not exist.
+(a) A Water Quality Impact Assessment shall be required for any proposed land disturbance, development, or redevelopment within an RPA that is not exempt pursuant to Article 5 of this Chapter or for which an exception waiving this criteria is not approved pursuant to Article 6 of this Chapter.

+- (b) Allowable Development: Development is allowed within RPAs if it is water-dependent.
+New or expanded water-dependent activities shall comply with the following: - (1) Such activities shall not conflict with the Comprehensive Plan; - (2) Such activities shall comply with the performance criteria set forth in this Article: - (3) Any non-water dependent component shall be located outside of the RPA; and - (4) Access shall be provided with the minimum disturbance necessary, and where practicable, a single point of access shall be provided. - (c) Redevelopment, outside of IDAs, is allowed within RPAs only if there is no increase in the amount of impervious area within the RPA and no further encroachment within the RPA and shall conform to the criteria set forth in this Chapter. - (d) Buffer area requirements: To minimize the adverse effects of human activities on the other components of the RPA, state waters, and aquatic life, a buffer area that is effective in retarding runoff, preventing erosion, and filtering nonpoint source pollution from runoff shall be retained, if present, and established where it does not exist.
 Notwithstanding permitted uses, encroachments, and vegetation clearing, authorized by this Chapter, the buffer area is not reduced in width.
 Where land uses such as agriculture or silviculture within the area of the buffer cease and the lands are proposed to be converted to other uses, the full buffer shall be reestablished in accordance with Section 118-3-3(f).